You are here

 (etc) |

-G. Literature Cited
+H. Literature Cited

 References in the text should consist of the author and year.
 Provide complete citations in alphabetical order at the end of the Project Plan.

-OTHER SUPPORT (FORM F-7)
+OTHER SUPPORT (FORM F-8)

-RESOURCES AND ENVIRONMENT (FORM F-8)
+RESOURCES AND ENVIRONMENT (FORM F-9)

-Describe all the facilities to be used and indicate their capacities, pertinent capabilities, relative proximity, and extent of availability to the project.
 List the most important equipment items available for this project, noting the location, and pertinent capabilities of each.

-BIOGRAPHICAL SKETCHES (FORM F-9)
+BIOGRAPHICAL SKETCHES (FORM F-10)

 Provide information on the education and research and/or professional experience for professional personnel and consultants beginning with the Principal Investigator.
 Do not exceed 2 pages per individual.

-ADDITIONAL SUBMISSIONS (FORM F-10)
+ADDITIONAL SUBMISSIONS (FORM F-11)

-Human Participants
+Human Participants (if applicable)

 Safeguarding the rights and welfare of human participants in projects supported by EPA grants is the responsibility of the institution, which receives or is accountable to EPA for the funds awarded for the support of the project.
 The EPA regulations require applicant institutions to comply with the Department of Health and Human Services (DHHS) guidelines for human participants and additional requirements specified by the EPA.
 HEI is responsible for ensuring that these guidelines are followed by all Institutions and investigators who receive HEI funds.